dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/blazor/webassembly.md

 ## Custom boot resource loading

-A Blazor WebAssembly app can use `loadBootResource` to override the built-in boot resource loading mechanism.
+A Blazor WebAssembly app can be initialized with the `loadBootResource` function to override the built-in boot resource loading mechanism.
 Use `loadBootResource` for the following scenarios:

 * Allow users to load static resources, such as timezone data or *dotnet.wasm* from a CDN.
 * Load compressed assemblies using an HTTP request and decompress them on the client for hosts that don't support fetching compressed contents from the server.